USAJOBS/help-center/working-in-government/unique-hiring-paths/military-spouses/index.md

 tags: [veterans, military, spouse]
 ---

-(Executive Order 13473) allows agencies to appoint a military spouse without competition.
-Agencies can choose to use this authority when filling competitive service positions on a temporary (not to exceed 1 year), term (more than 1 year but not more than 4 years), or permanent basis.
-The authority does not entitle spouses to an appointment over any other applicant.
+If you are a military spouse, you may be eligible for competitive service jobs.
+Basically, you can be considered and selected for federal jobs without having prior competitive status and without competing with the public.

+Supported by Executive Order 13473, federal agencies can use this hiring path to fill competitive service positions on either a [temporary or permanent](../../appointments/) basis.

+## Eligibility

-As a military spouse you are eligible under this authority if your active duty military spouse:
+You’re eligible if your active duty military spouse:

-1. Receives a Permanent Change of Station (PCS) move
+* Receives a Permanent Change of Station (PCS) move.
-2. Has a 100% disability rating OR
+* Has a 100% disability rating.
-3. Died while on active duty.
+* Died while on active duty.

-Each of these categories has different eligibility criteria that must be met.
+You must meet certain criteria for each of these eligibility categories.
+Learn more about the specific criteria for military spouses.

+Your eligibility does not entitle you to a job within the federal government.
+You must still apply and meet qualification standards and additional requirements, such as a background investigation.

 ## Additional Resources